Gr33nDrag0n69/LiskMonitor/README.md

 **Script work but communication with server fail.**

 Verify the configuration of the server (config,json) to allow your IP address in the whitelist section.
-Don’t forget to restart your lisk client to update the configuration.
+Don’t forget to restart your Lisk client to update the configuration.

 **Script is asking confirmation to execute when running it.**

-Verify PowerShell execution policy for your user profile.
-To do that, use:

-> Get-ExecutionPolicy

-If execution policy is set to ??? change default value to ? qith the following command:

-> Set-ExecutionPolicy

-**You want to use PublicKey for the delegate configuration but you only know your address?**

-> .\LiskMonitor.ps1 -ShowPublicKey ##ADDRESS##
+`Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Bypass`

 **Using "Delegate Last Forged Block Age" You Receive "ERROR: Get-LiskBlockList Result is NULL."**

 Are you currently an active delegate ?
 You must be in the 101 active delegate to forge block.

-This ReadMe File was edited using: https://stackedit.io/editor Thanxs to Slasheks for his help suggesting this tool.